Cosmic Data Science:

 Video credit: Laboratory for Atmospheric and Space Physics (source)

-The summarized discussion between Prof. Alyssa Goodman & ChatGPT 4o below shows what AI could do as of June 2025, in the hands of an expert.
+The summarized discussion between Prof. Alyssa Goodman & ChatGPT 4o, immediately below, shows what AI could do as of June 2025, in the hands of an expert.
 Using just one data set, about an historical record of sunspots over about 150 years, tremendous insight into both the Solar cycle, and the limitations of "real-life" data are made clear.

 In designing Cosmic Data Science, we surely do NOT expect learners to instantly acquire the level of sophistication to ask the questions that allowed an expert to make these graphs in under an hour.
 BUT, we will test--in our pilot project-- how various elements of what ChatGPT helped Goodman do can be deployed in Cosmic Data Science.